okyeron/fates/hardware/BOM.md

 ||1| |RPI3 b+||
 ||0| |RPI4 b||

-\** The USB-C jack could be considered optional.
+\** The USB-C jack can be considered optional.
 You can power everything directly from the Raspberry Pi's own power input OR the Fates USB-C jack (DO NOT TRY TO POWER BOTH!)

-[A mouser cart](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=bdba42bdf9 ) is setup with these parts. **Audio jacks are NOT INCLUDED in this cart** (see note above).
+**[A mouser cart](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=bdba42bdf9 )** is setup with these parts. **Audio jacks are NOT INCLUDED in this cart** (see note above).
 If you want them from Mouser order 4 of 490-MJ-3536

 Spacers/screws are also not included in this cart.
 There is a [separate cart for spacers](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=367d290c06) if you need them.